Vandivier/afterecon/content/2014-11-14-the-5-stages-of-becoming-an-anarchist.md

 ---
-title: The 5 stages of becoming an anarchist
+title: "The 5 stages of becoming an anarchist"
 date: 2014-11-14 16:05:23
 author: John Vandivier
 ---